GabrielCruz-97/AirBNBProject/README.md

 The datasets were taken from the Kaggle website: https://www.kaggle.com/allanbruno/airbnb-rio-de-janeiro.

-If you pull the data directly from Kaggle, you may find different results from mine, as the datasets may have been updated.

 If you want an alternative solution, we can look at the solution from Kaggle user Allan Bruno in the Notebook: https://www.kaggle.com/allanbruno/helping-regular-people-price-listings-on-airbnb.

 - The datasets consist of property prices and their respective characteristics for each month.